Carlos Santana Player Props: Pirates vs. Mariners

-On Friday, Carlos Santana (.278 slugging percentage in past 10 games, with no homers) and the Pittsburgh Pirates play the Seattle Mariners, whose starting pitcher will be George Kirby.
-First pitch is at 10:10 PM ET.
+The Pittsburgh Pirates, including Carlos Santana (batting .184 in his past 10 games, with three doubles, a home run, six walks and four RBI), take on starting pitcher Luis Castillo and the Seattle Mariners at T-Mobile Park, Saturday at 4:10 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Rangers.
+He hit a home run while going 1-for-5 in his previous game against the Mariners.

 Carlos Santana Game Info & Props vs. the Mariners